Pain Management Hypnosis Therapy

 Our perception of pain can sometimes be affected by what we are doing at the time.
-For instance a footballer who is so engrossed in his game may take many blows to his body but because his heightened state, any painful signals which would normally be sent to the brain are temporary cancelled out until the game has finished and he starts to calm down then suddenly the pain signals start their journey.
+For instance, a footballer who is so engrossed in his game may take many blows to his body but because his heightened state, any painful signals which would normally be sent to the brain are temporarily canceled out until the game has finished and he starts to calm down then suddenly the pain signals start their journey.
 For more about the process of how pain works look at Gate Control Theory by Ronald Melzack and Patrick Wall.

 So how do we manage pain?

-Steroids: these are very potent anti inflammatory drugs and they have a wide use in medicine for both anti inflammatory and pain relieving effects.
+Steroids: these are very potent anti-inflammatory drugs and they have a wide use in medicine for both anti-inflammatory and pain relieving effects.
 Most commonly taken by mouth for the relief of arthritis.
-And can be administered by injection along with local anaesthetics in arthritic joints and in the spinal canal to relieve back pain.
-In high doses given for more than a few days they can have various effects including diabetes, osteoporosis and other damage to the bones like avascular necrosis to the femoral head.
+And can be administered by injection along with local anesthetics in arthritic joints and in the spinal canal to relieve back pain.
+In high doses given for more than a few days, they can have various effects including diabetes, osteoporosis and other damage to the bones like avascular necrosis to the femoral head.
 So looking at what is on offer in the drug field, the side effects can sometimes be worse than the ailment being treated and that’s just three items.
-What of the over counter drugs we purchase?
+What of the over counter drugs do we purchase?

 So what else can we do for managing pain?

 Any complimentary technique used in pain management is a supplement to medical treatment and it is not intended to take the place of any prescribed medication without the consent of a qualified doctor.
-The use of self hypnosis has been shown to be effective in management of many varied types of pain, including pain associated with childbirth, phantom limb pain and even chronic pain sufferers have had respite through the use of self hypnosis techniques, which release endorphins.
-Endorphins are the happy chemicals which are found in the brain that have pain-relieving properties similar to morphine.
+The use of self-hypnosis has been shown to be effective in the management of many varied types of pain, including pain associated with childbirth, phantom limb pain and even chronic pain sufferers have had respite through the use of self-hypnosis techniques, which release endorphins.
+Endorphins are the happy chemicals which are found in the brain that has pain-relieving properties similar to morphine.

 Pain management through hypnosis